Can we apply for less than £25,000 or more than £750,000?

 What can I use the investment for?

-The loan funding will be used to help organisations move into new, or expand existing, dedicated gymnastics facilities to meet a recognised need to provide better access for children and young people to benefit from gymnastics.
+The loan funding will be used to help organisations move into new, or expand existing, dedicated gymnastics facilities, or acquire existing facilities, to meet a recognised need to provide better access for children and young people to benefit from gymnastics.

 Typical costs that can be financed by the loan include: